 Here is how to respond if you are targeted by caller ID spoofing

-- If you are asked to disclose sensitive or private information, do not do it, not even to enter a PIN using the keypad.
+- If you are asked to disclose sensitive or private information, don’t do it, not even to enter a PIN using the keypad.

 - Whenever a caller requests personal or banking data, PINs, TANs, or access data, there is reason for suspicion.

-- Ask the caller for their name, the official name of the business, and when they are available.
+- Ask the caller for their name, the official name of the business, and their availability.
 Often the conversation will end at this point.

 - If the caller wants you to install remote maintenance software on your computer because of a technical problem, refuse.

 - It is perfectly possible that a call center may want to synchronize data with you on behalf of a major company.
 However, you will never be asked to disclose sensitive information or to transfer payments for unpaid bills.
-If you are suspicious, call the company on a hotline number listed on its website in order to verify the request.
+If you are suspicious, call the company on a hotline number listed on its website toverify the request.
 Do not use the number shown on your phone.

 - Generally, you should avoid having conversations in public involving the exchange of sensitive data, because in doing so you needlessly supply scammers with material for such attacks.